ConsenSysMesh/linnia-resources/README.md

 <img src="./assets/linnia-logo.jpg" width="400" height="400" />

 This repository acts as your gateway into all things Linnia.
-Here, you can find libraries and components written in javascript that you can use to build your own Linnia-powered applications.
+Here, you can find libraries and components written in JavaScript that you can use to build your own Linnia-powered applications.

 If you have any questions about how the protocol works or how to get started, this repository also contains documentation to steer you in the right direction.